 In case you want to reserve your cheese for longer use and don’t know whether to freeze your ricotta cheese, fortunately, they can freeze well in the freezer.

 However, you may want to increase the amount of salt in your recipes a bit, as ricotta is not considerably salty.

+Halloumi cheese is my favorite food starting with the H letter.
 This Greek cheese is also made from sheep’s milk and goat’s milk.
 Therefore, there are certain similarities between halloumi and feta cheese, regarding the appearance and flavors.